docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-getmail.md

   - GETMAIL_POLL=5
 ```

-In your DMS config volume (eg: `docker-data/dms/config/`), create a new directory `getmail`.
-Then you can place a `<ID>.cf` file inside for each remote account that you want to retrieve mail and store into a local DMS account. `<ID>` should be replaced by you, and is just the rest of the filename (eg: `imap-example.cf`).
-The contents of each file should be configuration like documented below.
+In your DMS config volume (eg: `docker-data/dms/config/`), add a subdirectory `getmail/` for including your getmail config files (eg: `imap-example.cf`) for each remote account that you want to retrieve mail from and deliver to the mailbox of a DMS account.

+These config files content is documented in the next section with an IMAP and POP3 example to reference.

 The directory structure should look similar to this: